interpretation-experiment/gistr-app/CONTRIBUTING.md

 * [jshint](http://www.jshint.com/) should run without errors.
 * [idiomatic.js](https://github.com/rwldrn/idiomatic.js) is about right, with below exceptions.
-* 4-character indent, spaces only (no tabs).
+* 2-character indent, spaces only (no tabs).
-* double-quotes for strings.
+* single-quotes for strings.
 * No internal space for parentheses; so `if (foo)`, not `if ( foo )`.
 * Use [Underscore](http://underscorejs.org/).
 * Use [Vows](http://vowsjs.org/).